 Ratio of water to Basmati rice 1,5:1

-- Place rice in a pot and pour cold water.
+- Place the Basmati rice in a pot and add cold water.
+The ratio of water to rice should be 1,5:1.

-- Bring water to simmer on medium heat without the lid.
+- Bring the water to a simmer over medium heat without the lid.

-- Once it is simmering, lower heat to low and place the lid on.
+- Once the water is simmering, lower the heat to low and place the lid on the pot.
 Cook for 11 minutes.

-- Remove pot from the stove and let rice rest for 10 more minutes with the lid.
+- Remove the pot from the stove and let the rice rest for an additional 10 minutes with the lid still on..

 - Fluff the cooked rice with a fork before serving.